KHerron/SonyAPILib/README.md

 SonyAPILib - The Sony API Library.

-This library also requires a 3rd party Libraries.
+This library also requires a 3rd party Library.
 ----------------------------------------------------------------------
 1) Newtonsoft.JSON developed by James Newton-King
     (This is located in the Assemblies folder.)